SPRING 2023 SESSION

-Our applications will open on December 1, and will remain open until the class is full.
+Our applications will open on April 1, and will remain open until the class is full.
+Please note that spots will be limited, as a number of our fall and winter students are continuing in the spring session.
 Participants will be notified of their admittance on a rolling basis, so we encourage prompt application!
 We encourage you to sign up for our newsletter here to receive a reminder when applications open!

 Download a pdf flyer for the program to spread the word at your school or in your community!

 GENERAL PROGRAM INFO

 We created the Protest + Print class as a venue for girls and gender-expansive youth to explore and express the complex personal and political issues that impact their daily lives through the medium of printmaking.
 This is a free after-school program for high school students, nearly all of whom are girls of color.
 Over the past few years, we’ve spoken with youth who feel deeply confused and worried about the future, but also inspired and hopeful that they can be the change they want to see.
 Protest + Print is rooted in “art as activism,” using print-making as a tool to amplify students’ creative voices.
 Printmaking has been used historically and recently as an artistic tool for protest, activism and social justice, and this program continues that legacy.